2023 Climate Skeptics Conference: We’re Winning! No, They’re Not—But How they Could Win

 · There is a physics argument that the present amount of atmospheric carbon dioxide (about 420 parts per million or 1/25th of one percent) is filling the band of carbon dioxide heat absorption, so adding more carbon dioxide won’t cause much additional warming.

 · Plants grow better with more carbon dioxide.
-This has contributed to increased crop yields and grasslands advancing into deserts during the several decades.
+This has contributed to increased crop yields and grasslands advancing into deserts during the last several decades.
 These gains would be lost if some anti-warming green new deal policies succeeded in reducing carbon dioxide levels back down to 1860s levels.
-Conversely, improvements in plant growing would continue up to three times the amount of carbon dioxide in the atmosphere today.
+Conversely, increases in plant growing productively would continue up to roughly 1200 parts per million—three times the amount of carbon dioxide in the atmosphere today.

 · The climate doomsayers in the 1960s and early 1970s said that a new ice age was eminent … not global warming.
 There had been about three decades of slight cooling, so extending the trend line was logical … but wrong.